Skip to content

 Overall Architecture

-The architecture follows the channel-independent principle: each channel is processed separately, relying on Takens' embedding theorem to ensure that single-channel time-delay embedding can topologically reconstruct the entire attractor, thus eliminating the need for explicit cross-channel mixing.
+The architecture follows the channel-independent principle: each channel is processed separately.
+Based on Takens' Embedding Theorem, single-channel time-delay embeddings are topologically sufficient to reconstruct the attractor, obviating the need for explicit cross-channel mixing.
+The workflow consists of three steps:

 Key Designs